Kingsley Udoh: Club career

 In 2012, he left Nigeria to train with Uruguayan team C.A.
 Peñarol but failed to sign a contract.
 After a reported move to Colombian club Llaneros F.C. fell through, he returned to Heartland in January 2013.
 In December 2013, he joined league rivals Kano Pillars.

 International career

-He recently won the U-17 African and World titles with where Nigeria defeated Spain on penalties.
+He was a member of the team that won the U-17 African and World titles with where Nigeria defeated Spain on penalties.

 Udoh was called into the Nigeria camp for the 2008 African Nations Cup but was cut from the final 23-man squad.
-He did however make his debut for the Super Eagles in the warm-up game with Sudan which Nigeria won 2-0.
+He did however make his debut for the Super Eagles in the warm-up game with Sudan, which Nigeria won 2-0.
 Nigeria's manager Berti Vogts cited his inclusion as a way of gaining valuable experience.
-He has also played for the under-20 and Olympic Eagles.
+He has also played for the under-20 and the Olympic Eagles.